PERMATApintar National Gifted Center: PERMATApintar National College, UKM

-The PERMATApintar National College, UKM offers middle and high school education to the Malaysian gifted and talented students.
+The PERMATApintar National College, UKM offers middle and high school education to Malaysian gifted and talented students.
 It offers five years of education starting from Foundation 1 to 3 for the middle school, and Level 1 and 2 for the high school.
-The college used a curriculum that combines the National Curriculum, university courses, Advance Placement courses offered by the American College Board, International Languages, research through its Research Mentoring Program, and Personal Development.
-Students have to complete 127 credits of coursework for the five-year period.
-The college practices acceleration, compacting of the curriculum and offers various enrichment programs which include; DNA Bar-Coding, Astrophysics, Robotic, United Nation Model, World Scholar Cup, Entomology, and F1 in School.
+The college uses a curriculum that combines the National Curriculum, university courses, Advanced Placement courses offered by the American College Board, International Languages, research through its Research Mentoring Program, and Personal Development.
+Students have to complete 127 credits of coursework for the five years.
+The college practices acceleration, and compacting of the curriculum and offers various enrichment programs which include; DNA Bar-Coding, Astrophysics, Robotics, Model United Nations, the World Scholar Cup, Entomology, and F1 in School.
 More than 1,000 students have been accepted into the college and 526 have graduated since 2012.
-These students are now pursuing their undergraduate, Masters or PhD work in universities around the world including the University of Cambridge, University of Oxford, Stanford University, Imperial College, UCLA, University of Michigan etc. They have won many accolades and put Malaysia on the world map of academic excellence.
-It is worth noting that admission to this college is not limited to criteria like age or family background.
-As of 2009, all students have gained admission to university locally or abroad.

 Asasipintar, UKM

-The Asasipintar, UKM program was developed to bridge students from the PERMATApintar College to the university, in particular UKM.
+The Asasipintar, UKM program was developed to bridge students from the PERMATApintar College to the university, in particular, UKM.
 The program is also offered to SPM school leavers who scored well in the national examination.
-It is a fast-track one-year program aimed at preparing the students for campus learning.
-The program is STEM-based and offers courses like Physic, Chemistry, Biology, Statistics, Calculus, Algebra, Language Appreciation, Research and Self-Development.
-A small number of students are also offered courses in Economy, Law and Psychology Students have to complete 50 credit hours courses within the one-year stipulated time.
-Upon completion and depending on their CGPA, students can apply to the faculty of their choices.
+It is a fast-track one-year program aimed at preparing students for campus learning.
+The program is STEM-based and offers courses like physics, Chemistry, Biology, Statistics, Calculus, Algebra, Language Appreciation, Research, and Self-Development.
+A small number of students are also offered courses in Economy, Law, and Psychology Students have to complete 50 credit hours courses within the one-year stipulated time.
+Upon completion and depending on their CGPA, students can apply to the faculty of their choice.

-In 2019, the PERMATA programme was rebranded and renamed to Genius as it undergo process to enhanced in terms of quality of the child development programme.
+In 2019, the PERMATA program was rebranded and renamed Genius as it underwent a process to enhance in terms of quality of the child development program.